python-poetry/poetry/docs/dependency-specification.md

 `1.2.3` is an example of an exact version specification.

 This will tell Poetry to install this version and this version only.
-If other dependencies require a different version, the solver will ultimately fail and abort any install or update procedures.
+If other dependencies require a different version, the solver will ultimately fail and abort any installation or update procedures.

 Exact versions can also be specified with `==` according to [PEP 440](https://peps.python.org/pep-0440/).